ICB-DCM/cOmicsArt/program/shinyApp/helpfiles/Metabolon_help.md

 ### PCA

-Input: ln-processed data Click `Go to PCA` or click on the tab at the top named `Projection to lower Dimensions` The options for `Choose the variable to color the samples after` are directly taken from the Metabolon Sample Metadata Sheet.
+Input: ln-processed data Click `Go to PCA` or click on the tab at the top named `PCA` The options for `Choose the variable to color the samples after` are directly taken from the Metabolon Sample Metadata Sheet.
 You are most likely interested in `GROUP_NAME`, `OFFSPRING_DIET` and `MOTHER_DIET`.
 Note: